SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

          // protocol definition goes here
       }

-Custom types can state that they adopt a particular protocol by placing the protocol's name after the type's name, separated by a colon, as part of their definition.
+Custom types state that they adopt a particular protocol by placing the protocol's name after the type's name, separated by a colon, as part of their definition.
-Multiple protocols can also be listed, separated by commas:
+Multiple protocols can be listed, and are separated by commas:

 .. testcode:: protocolSyntax